eiffel-community/community/PROJECT_LIFECYCLE.md

 - names of initial maintainers
 - infrastructure needs such as Git repositories

+In addition to formally proposing the project on GitHub, community members proposing the new project are expected to announce the project proposal on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) by sending an email in order to increase the visibility.
+The email should contain the same information as the proposal itself.

 Regarding project naming conventions, the Eiffel Community enforces no name convention but meaningful descriptive names are encouraged.

-Projects that are already hosted within Eiffel Community but willing to move to a different stage are also expected to follow same process as project creation by formally submitting their request on GitHub Eiffel Community repository by creating an issue.
+Projects that are already hosted within Eiffel Community but willing to move to a different stage are also expected to follow same process as project creation by formally submitting their request on Eiffel Community repository by creating an issue.
+Similar to proposing new projects, proposals to move projects to different lifecycle stage should also be announced on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) by sending an email for increased visibility.

 ### Project Acceptance Process